FelipeMDantas/Fiverr/README.md

 - [NodeJS] - an asynchronous event-driven JavaScript runtime environment
 - [MongoDB] - a NoSQL source-available cross-platform document-oriented database program
 - [Express] - a NodeJS web application framework that provides a robust set of features for web and mobile applications
-- [Dotenv] - a module that loads environment variables from a .env file into process.env.
+- [Dotenv] - a module that loads environment variables from a .env file into process.env
 - [Nodemon] - a tool that automatically restarts the NodeJS application when file changes in the directory are detected
 - [Mongoose] - a schema-based solution to model application data
 - [CORS] - provides an Express middleware that can be used to enable CORS with various options